JustasJJ/D16-Hangman/README.md

 ## Getting Started

-Clone the files and run hangman.py to start the game.
+Clone the files and run hangman.py to start the game on console.

+For web app:

+pip install flask

+Run main.py on terminal and open 127.0.0.1:5000 to play the game

 ### Prerequisites